flywire/lo-p/docs/21-Extracting_Data.md

   XComponentLoader loader = Lo.loadOffice();
   XSpreadsheetDocument doc = Calc.openDoc(args[0], loader);
   if (doc == null) {

-!!! note "Topics"
-    Getting a Cell
-Value; Getting the Data
-from a Cell Range;
-Getting Rows and
-Columns of Data;
-Obtaining Cell Ranges
-by Using Queries;
-Finding the Used Area
-with Sheet Cursors
-Example folders: "Calc
-Tests" and "Utils"
     System.out.println("Could not open " + args[0]);
     Lo.closeOffice();
     return;